Christopher Moloney

-Christopher Moloney (born August 4, 1977) is a Canadian writer and photographer.
+Christopher Moloney is a Canadian writer and photographer.
 He is best known for his ongoing rephotography project entitled FILMography.

 Biography

 Moloney was born in the Toronto suburb of York, Ontario, Canada.
 He attended St. Anthony Elementary School and North Park Secondary School in Brampton, Ontario.
 He studied radio and television arts at Ryerson University in Toronto.

 Career

 After earning his degree, Moloney moved to New York City to work in television, most notably the Late Show with David Letterman and Erin Burnett OutFront.

 In June 2012, he began experimenting with an on-location layering technique of holding up a black-and-white printout of a scene from a movie and taking another photograph.